 Our current research is primarily focused on analyzing genomic data from archival and ancient biomaterials in combination with historical documents & both formal and colloquial natural histories to better understand the species’ specific responses to recent anthropogenically and naturally induced environmental change.

 Probably our largest research focus is on adaptive diversification and speciation in the true crocodiles, genus Crocodylus.
 We are looking at genomic variation across the genus to better understand patterns of divergence, hybridization, behavioral and physiological adaptation using targeted sequence capture for neutral and coding regions of the genome.
-Many of our projects take advantage of historical museum collections to examine temporal patterns of variation in the genome.

-In addition, we have long term research projects in the Tahoe Basin examining temporal patterns of genomic variation in historical and contemporary populations of small mammals (chipmunks and pika) in response to land use patterns and climate change.
+We also have long term research projects in the Tahoe Basin examining temporal patterns of genomic variation in historical and contemporary populations of small mammals (chipmunks and pika) in response to land use patterns and climate change.